MolSSI-Education/periodic-table/elements/rhodium.md

 title: Rhodium
 ---

 Rhodium is a chemical element with the symbol Rh and atomic number 45.
+Named based on its color "rosy"